canonical/kafka-operator/docs/tutorial/manage-passwords.md

 ok: "True"
 ```

-As before, the admin password is under the result: `password`.

 #### Rotate the password

-The easiest way to rotate user credentials using the `data-integrator` is by removing and then re-relating the `data-integrator` with the `kafka` charm
+The easiest way to rotate user credentials using the `data-integrator` is by removing and then re-integrating the `data-integrator` with the `kafka` charm

 ```shell
 juju remove-relation kafka data-integrator

 # wait for the relation to be torn down

 juju relate kafka data-integrator
 ```